danb0b/danb0b.github.io/content/notebook/publishing/index.md

 My target audience would be:

+* Engineers and serious hobbyists with access to tools like a laser cutter, vinyl cutter, 3D printer, or similar.
 * Engineering students enrolled in a related course.
 I plan to market the textbook to robotics faculty, encouraging them to teach a similar course and adopt the book.

-* Other engineers or serious hobbyists with access to tools like a laser cutter, vinyl cutter, 3D printer, or similar.
+With regard to the general public using it as a handbook, I would like to occupy a similar niche as [Practical Electronics for Inventors](https://www.amazon.com/Practical-Electronics-Inventors-Fourth-Scherz/dp/1259587541), which I use in my embedded systems class.
+It is an economical alternative to a more traditional textbook, and (apparently) is one of the more popular titles on the subject in the more mass-market category.
+I still hope to include the theory...just make it accessible and understandable.

 With regard to using this as a textbook, I think my main challenge will be encouraging faculty to adopt it in their courses.
 The skillsets I have developed over the past decade of teaching the course take time to master, and there might be a steep learning curve for the faculty, let alone the students.
+As I know from experience, the trouble is that faculty don't have a lot of time to learn new things.

-My focus, therefore, will be to clean, refine, and "encapsulate" my examples so that they are easy to follow along with.
+My focus, therefore, will be to clean, refine, and "encapsulate" my examples so that they are easy to follow along with, to talk to my colleagues about the course, and explain the benefits of why making foldable robots can expose more people to the design process -- it's a far cheaper class to run than many other hardware focused classes.

+Outside of the classroom, makerspaces around the country exist that provide access to tools like the ones used in the book for a modest monthly fee.
 With regard to tools, most universities these days provide students with access to tools like laser cutters and 3D printers.
-With these tools the reader can make the robots by following the book.
-Without those tools, you can still find success making the mechanisms by hand, with a scissors, to cut out one-layered devices.
-The real-world section is aimed at a kit of parts and materials that costs about ~$30 per student in my class.
+Even without those tools, though, you can still find success making the mechanisms by hand and cut out one-layered devices using a more "crafty" approach (scissors, staplers, tape, glue, etc), the approach I take in my camps.
+The real-world section is aimed at a kit of parts and materials that costs about ~$30 per person.
 I provide a parts list and links.

 ## Market Analysis